Skip to main content

 Deleted workflows

-You can recover a workflow within six days of deleting it.
-If it's been more than six days, you'll need to contact Planning Center Support, who can recover workflows within six months of deletion.
+You can recover a workflow within 30 days of deleting it.
+If it's been more than 30 days, you'll need to contact Planning Center Support, who can recover workflows within 90 days of deletion.

 1. Select the Workflows page from the top navigation.